lewagon/dotfiles/01-Ruby/02-Flow-Array/Optional-05-Simple-Looping-With-Recursion/README.md

 ## Specs

-- Write a method in ruby that computes the sum of the integers between a min value and a max value (min and max included).
+- Write a method in ruby that computes the sum of the integers between a min value and a max value (min and max included) using **recursion**
 - If the min value is greather than the max value, it should return -1
-- You should implement the two simple versions as a minimum, using `for..end` and `while..end` structures.

-## Further suggestions & resources
+## Tip

 Notice that `1 + 2 + 3 + 4 == (1 + (2 + (3 + (4))))`